 Creative onboarding

-Previously, we talked about strategies that can improve your app onboarding, and one of the methods is storytelling.
 During your onboarding, you can take the opportunity to show the user your best tools and the solutions your app brings, while also taking that user to the beginning of their journey with your product.

 At this moment, you can introduce the user to your company's tone of voice, if there are "characters" they need to meet (for example, your chatbot or your solution's artificial intelligence), as well as tell them a bit about what they will be able to do with your app, aligning expectations.

-Storytelling Best Practices:
+Storytelling Best Practices